electrovir/acquired-knoweldge/raspberry-pi/fresh-raspberry-pi-setup.md

 The following setup instructions may be irrelevant based on the intended use case of your Pi.

-## Install Node.js

-1. Install `nvm` from the directions here: https://github.com/nvm-sh/nvm#installing-and-updating
-2. You might need to `source ~/.bashrc` to load nvm into your current shell.
-3. Install Node.js via `nvm` with `nvm install --lts`.
-(See the [`nvm` usage guide](https://github.com/nvm-sh/nvm#usage) for instructions on installing ther Node.js versions.)

 ## Add another user

 If you add the same user as your main personal computer, then you can `ssh` into the pi without specifying a username.
 For example, if this is not done you must run `ssh pi@<ip-address>` to connect.
 If your PC's user is `Bob` and you add a Pi user with the name `Bob` then you can connect simply via `ssh <ip-address>`.